-Some of the most important things that a patient, or you as the patient’s family, need to be aware of in a medical institute are the do’s and don’t of the hospital.
+Some of the most important things that a patient needs to be aware of in a medical facility are the do’s and don’t of the hospital.
 These guidelines are important because it is common for people to acquire a new illness while surrounded by harmful bacteria, viruses, and fungi in a hospital.

-You are in a building full of people who are all sick in their own way and take extra precautions, like washing your hands regularly, to prevent additional illnesses.
+You are in a building full of people who are all sick in their own way, and you’re likely take extra precautions, like washing your hands regularly, to prevent additional illnesses.
 The last thing you should have to think about is whether your nurse or physician washed their hands before treating you.

 Hospital infections, also known as nosocomial infections, are illnesses acquired two to three after days being admitted to a hospital or similar medical facility.
 There are many different types of infections that can be acquired and a few potential causes.
 Medical malpractice is one of the more common causes of hospital infections.

-The Center for Disease Control and Prevention (CDC) says that roughly 5 to 10 percent of patients admitted into medical facilities acquire some type of infection.
-These patients typically include young children, the elderly, or people whose immune system has been compromised during their treatment.
+According to the Centers for Disease Control and Prevention (CDC), about 3% of patents admitted into medical facilities acquired some type of infection in 2015.
+That’s roughly one in 31 patients on any given day.
+These patients typically include young children, the elderly, or people whose immune systems have been compromised during their treatment.
 Unfortunately, the people who get these infections are therefore the least likely to be able to fight them off.

 It is important that you defend yourself against such infections.
 However, while being treated, you may find it hard to be aware of all the possible causes of infections that you’re facing.
 Your nurses and physicians should follow protocols to keep you healthy.
 If they fail to do this, you may need to contact an attorney that can help you build a case against the medical institution.